mvolkmann/blog/src/flutter.md

 ## Hot Reloading

 Flutter has great hot reloading!
+This loads code changes and preserves state.

 If the app is run from a terminal with `flutter run` then hot reloading will only occur if focus is moved to the terminal and the "r" key is pressed.
+To perform a "hot restart" which loads code changes, but resets state to initial values, press "shift-r".

 If the app is run from a compatible editor, the app will automatically update after saving code changes without losing state.